Configure Perforce integration

 To configure connection manually, choose the Use connection parameters option and specify the following settings in the corresponding text boxes:

-P4.outputfile and store the output of Perforce commands in it, select the Dump Perforce Commands to: check box.
+To have DataGrip create a P4.output file and store the output of Perforce commands in it, select the Dump Perforce Commands to checkbox.

-- In the Timeout field, specify the lapse of time in seconds during which MPS waits for response from the server.
+In the Timeout field, specify the lapse of time in seconds during which DataGrip waits for response from the server.
 If the server does not respond in due time, the user is prompted to disable integration.

-- To have MPS point at committed changes that are also integrated to other changelists and provide information on the target changelists that received the content in question, select the Show integrated changelists in committed changes check box.
+To have DataGrip point at committed changes that are also integrated to other changelists and provide information on the target changelists that received the content, select the Show integrated changelists in committed changes checkbox.